-We want to inform and support parents.
-This includes ante-natal, maternity and parental services which engage and enable parents to improve and maintain their health and form positive relationships with their children.
 Evidence in Westminster shows that child poverty (which is a large determinant of the health and wellbeing of children and young people) is directly related to the ability of parents to enter and maintain employment23.
-We will support training and work experience that enables parents to re-enter or obtain flexible employment that supports their parenting.
+Working with families to improve outcomes for children and young people, we will support parents to access training and work opportunities that enable them to re-enter and maintain flexible employment that supports their parenting.

-We will build on the North West London Like Minded24 strategy, which recognises the role of wider determinants in the mental and physical health and wellbeing of children and young people.
+We will build on the North West London Like Minded24 strategy and the Children and Family Act 2014 improvements for young people with special educational needs (SEN) and disabilities.
+They both recognise the role of wider determinants of the mental and physical health and wellbeing of children and young people.
 We value the role of schools and communities in supporting prevention and early intervention in mental health for children and young people.
-There is a continued need for local collaboration and joint working to address the wider determinants of health such as housing and education and bring a range of organisations together to address effectively these complex issues.
+We will also work with schools and families to ensure that the professionals children and young people usually interact with are equipped with the knowledge and information to signpost and refer them to the right support at the right time.
+There is a continued need for local collaboration and joint working to address the wider determinants of health for children and young people, and families, such as housing and education (including Special Educational Needs (SEN)).